 Latin did not become a common language anywhere in the British Isles.
 Instead, the Germanic language of the conquerors became the standard vernacular.

 There was also an important linguistic change that had no parallels on the continent.
-While Francia lost its Roman name and took its name from the Franks, people there still spoke a romance language derived from Latin.
+While Francia lost its Roman name and took its name from the Franks, people there still spoke a Romance language derived from Latin.
 But Latin did not become a common language anywhere in the British Isles.
 Instead, the Germanic language of the conquerors became the standard vernacular.
-Old English is a Germanic language; English today is still basically a Germanic language, and in lands that the Romans had never conquered, Scotland or Ireland, Celtic languages were spoken instead.
+Old English is a Germanic language; modern English today is still a Germanic-based language.
+In lands that the Romans had never conquered, Scotland or Ireland, Celtic languages were spoken instead.
 This fundamental linguistic change did not occur elsewhere in the western half of the Roman Empire.